uspki/policies/certificate-policy.md

 1. An Authorization Domain Name
 2. An Authorization Domain Name that is prefixed with a label that begins with an underscore character.

-If a Random Value is used, the CA shall provide a Random Value unique to the Certificate request and shall not use the Random Value after (i) 30 days or (ii) if the Applicant submitted the Certificate request, the timeframe permitted for reuse of validated information relevant to the Certificate.
+If a Random Value is used, the CA shall provide a Random Value unique to the Certificate request and shall not use the Random Value after 30 days.

+A Request Token shall incorporate the key used in the certificate request.
+A Request Token may include a timestamp to indicate when it was created and other information to ensure its uniqueness.
+A Request Token that includes a timestamp shall remain valid for no more than 30 days from the time of creation.
+A Request Token that includes a timestamp shall be treated as invalid if its timestamp is in the future.
+A Request Token that does not include a timestamp is valid for a single use and the CA shall not re-use it for a subsequent validation.

 Once the FQDN has been validated using this method, the CA may also issue Certificates for other FQDNs that end with all the labels of the validated FQDN.
 For example, a validation for the example "myapp.mydomain.gov" may be used during the timeframe permitted for reuse of validation information to issue a certificate that includes "home.myapp.mydomain.gov".